javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 };
 ```

-Similar to Named Function Expressions, class expressions may or may not have a name.
+Similar to Named Function Expressions, class expressions may have a name.

 If a class expression has a name, it's visible inside the class only: